-Working at these intersections, I often study the ways that contemporary comedic performances address, uphold, and criticize social and political anxieties.
-Since 2014, I have been engaged in research on the historical folklore of the Connecticut River Valley, as well as the entire state of Connecticut.
+Working at these intersections, my research often focuses on the ways that contemporary comedic and horror performances address, uphold, and criticize social and political anxieties.
+Similarly, I am interested in the seemingly endless folklore of alcoholic beverages and the complicated role alcohol plays in human culture and history.
+Occasionally, I investigate myths of rhetoric in classical antiquity in order to include voices and concepts often excluded from the rhetorical tradition.
+And since 2014, I have been engaged in research on the historical folklore of the Connecticut River Valley, as well as the entire state of Connecticut.

 Joint Ph.D., Indiana University (Communication and Culture, and Folklore)